bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 txque can be either a queue.Queue, an asyncio.Queue, or a collections.deque object.

-Your code should place items onto this queue, typically in response to a user action.
+Your code should place items for transmission onto this queue, typically in response to a user action.

+If you have set txque to be a collections.deque object, you should use txque.append(item) to set items on the right of the queue, as the QueClient will read it with popleft.

 The possible items are: